Neshama1/qt6book/docs/ch14-storage/local-storage.md

 ![image](./images/crazy_rect.png)

 Here is the base of the example.
-It contains a rectangle called `crazy` that is draggable and shows its current `x` and `y` position as text.
+It contains a rectange called `crazy` that is draggable and shows its current `x` and `y` position as text.

-<<< @/docs/ch14-storage/src/rectangle/main.qml#M1
+<<< @/docs/ch13-storage/src/rectangle/main.qml#M1

 You can drag the rectangle freely around.
 When you close the application and launch it again the rectangle is at the same position.